-Figure 121.
+Figure 105.
 The page for adding a rule for IP filtering.

-Parameter Description General Protocol A protocol for network packet transmission.
+Parameter Parameter Description General Protocol A protocol for network packet transmission.
 Select a value from the drop-down list.
 Action Select an action for the rule.
-Allow : Allows packet transmission in accordance with the criteria specified by the rule.
-Deny : Denies packet transmission in accordance with the criteria specified by the rule.
+Allow: Allows packet transmission in accordance with the criteria specified by the rule.
+Deny: Denies packet transmission in accordance with the criteria specified by the rule.
 Activate If the checkbox is selected, the rule is enabled.
 Deselect the checkbox to disable the rule.
-IP version An IP version to which the rule will be applied.
-Select the relevant value from the drop-down list.
+IP Addresses

-Parameter Description IP Addresses Source IP address The source host/subnet IP address.
-To choose a device connected to the router's LAN at the moment, select the relevant IP address from the drop-down list (the field will be filled in automatically).
-If you want to specify a range of IP addresses, click the icon ( Range ) and enter the starting and ending addresses in the left and right fields correspondingly.
-Destination IP address The destination host/subnet IP address.
-To choose a device connected to the router's LAN at the moment, select the relevant IP address from the drop-down list (the field will be filled in automatically).
-If you want to specify a range of IP addresses, click the icon ( Range ) and enter the starting and ending addresses in the left and right fields correspondingly.
+Parameter Description The source host/subnet IP address.
+Source IP address To choose a device connected to the router's LAN at the moment, select the relevant IP address from the drop-down list (the field will be filled in automatically).
+If you want to specify a range of IP addresses, click the icon (Range) and enter the starting and ending addresses in the left and right fields correspondingly.
+The destination host/subnet IP address.
+Destination IP address To choose a device connected to the router's LAN at the moment, select the relevant IP address from the drop-down list (the field will be filled in automatically).
+If you want to specify a range of IP addresses, click the icon (Range) and enter the starting and ending addresses in the left and right fields correspondingly.
 Ports Source port A port of the source IP address.
-You can specify one port, several ports separated by a comma, or a range of ports separated by a colon.
-Destination port A port of the destination IP address.
-You can specify one port, several ports separated by a comma, or a range of ports separated by a colon.
+You can specify one port, sev ports separated by a comma, or a range of ports separated by a co Destination port A port of the destination IP address.
+You can specify one several ports separated by a comma, or a range of ports separate a colon.